vaidehidevani/Virtual-HR/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
- The project aims to develop a system that uses computer vision techniques to predict emotions from facial expressions in real-time.
-This is achieved through the use of convolutional neural network (CNN) models trained on large datasets of labeled images and expressions.
-The goal is to provide a tool for therapists to better understand their clients' emotional states and tailor their therapy approaches accordingly, with the ultimate goal of improving and accelerating the therapy process.
-This project has the potential to make a valuable contribution to the field of therapy and mental health.
+ The project aims to develop a computer vision system that optimizes the recruitment process by predicting emotions from facial expressions in real time.
+Through machine learning, the system will be trained to analyze candidates' facial expressions during interviews, allowing it to assess their confidence levels.
+By comparing the candidates' responses with the expected responses stored in the system, the tool aims to efficiently identify qualified candidates.
+This virtual HR system has the potential to save valuable time and resources, enabling organizations to quickly identify suitable candidates for the next round of interviews.
 </p>
 <!-- PRE-PROCESSED DATA -->
 <h2 id="Problem-statement"> :diamond_shape_with_a_dot_inside: Problem Statement</h2>